Kelly Jackson (netball): Central Pulse

-New Zealand
+International career

-Jury was a member of the New Zealand team that won the 2016 Fast5 Netball World Series.
-Jury made her senior debut for New Zealand on 2 February 2017 during a Quad Series match against England.
+Jackson was a member of the New Zealand team that won the 2016 Fast5 Netball World Series.
+Jackson made her senior debut for New Zealand on 2 February 2017 during a Quad Series match against England.
 She came on in the final quarter and helped New Zealand secure a 61–37 win.
 She was subsequently a member of the New Zealand team that won the 2017 Netball World Youth Cup.
 She was the player of the match as New Zealand defeated Australia 60–57 in the final.
 In September 2017, she was again player of the match as New Zealand defeated Australia 57–47 to win their first Quad Series.
 She went on to represent New Zealand at the 2018 and 2022 Commonwealth Games.
+She captained New Zealand for the second test of the 2025 Taini Jamison Trophy Series.
+Jackson was named in the squad for the 2026 Commonwealth Games, where the Silver Ferns won their first Commonwealth Games gold medal in 16 years, defeating Jamaica in the final.